 Unfortunately, the exact causes of hypertension are still unknown, but there are certain non-specific lifestyle factors that can increase risks.
 In these cases, it is referred to as primary hypertension.
 Additionally, secondary hypertension is caused by identifiable factors or an underlying condition such as chronic kidney disease, or an endocrine disorder.

-A combination of variables results in primary hypertension, including:
+A combination of a few factors can cause primary hypertension, including:

 Secondary hypertension manifests suddenly and causes higher blood pressure than primary hypertension.
 The most common cause of secondary hypertension is kidney disease.
 It can also be triggered by tumours and other deformities in the adrenal glands, affecting hormone secretion, leading to changes in blood pressure.